Glioblastoma IDH wildtype and demyelination

-Peripherally enhancing mass within the left superior temporal gyrus with surrounding vasogenic oedema.
+Peripherally enhancing mass within the left superior temporal gyrus with surrounding vasogenic edema.
 The main differential is between metastasis and GBM.

-Although there is diffusion restriction of the lesion, this is not isolated to the central non-enhancing component, and the thick irregular rind favours tumour over abscess.
+Although there is diffusion restriction of the lesion, this is not isolated to the central non-enhancing component, and the thick irregular rind favors tumor over abscess.

 Loading Stack -

 The sections show densely hypercellular tissue fragments composed of a mixture of CD68+ monocyte macrophages and astrocytic cells which show moderate to marked nuclear and cellular pleomorphism.
 Both cell types are arranged in diffuse sheets.
 There is prominent microvascular proliferation with multilayering of endothelial cells which also show nuclear and cellular pleomorphism.
 Endothelial cell mitoses are noted.

 There are a moderate number of Creutzfeldt astrocytes.
 Mitotic figures are identified in atypical atrocytic cells.
 A fragment of necrotic tissue is present with neutrophilic infiltration of the immediately adjacent viable tissue.
 Collections of CD3+ lymphocytes are noted within and adjacent to the walls of some blood vessels.
 Extensive loss of myelin is identified in a Luxol Fast Blue stained section and granular LFB+ material is seen in the cytoplasm of macrophages.
 Preservation of axons is seen in a Bodian stained section.

 - GFAP positive in atypical and reactive astrocytes and

 - Nestin positive

 - p53 positive

 Left temporal lesion: Features favoring glioblastoma multiforme (WHO Grade IV)